itayG98/11/README.md

 #### Input Example
 ```
   I Am young.
-You are young.
-All of us are young.
+You are young. all of us aRe young.
  "I think we  need    some help.  please" HELP.
 NO,   NO  NO,
-I DO NOT NEED HELP
+ I DO NOT
+      NEED HELP

   WHATSOEVER.
-"Todays date is 15/2/2021"...
+  "Todays date is
+       15/2/2021"...
   I am 18  years old, are you 20 years old?
 Maybe      30 years?
 ```

 #### Output Example
 ```
-I Am young.
+  I am young.
 You are young.
 All of us are young.
  "I THINK WE  NEED    SOME HELP.
-PLEASE" help.
-NO,   no  no,
+PLEASE" Help.
+No,   no  no,
-i do not NEED HELP
+ i do not
-WHATSOEVER.
+      need help

+  whatsoever.
-"TODAY'S DATE IS"...
+  "TODAYS DATE IS
+       //"...
-I am   years old, are you  years old? maybe      30 years?
+  I am   years old, are you  years old? maybe       years?
 ```

 ---